wangeditor-team/wangEditor/manual/chapter3/setFontFamily.md

 # Set Font Size
-You can set font family by `editor.config.fontNames`:
+You can set font family to use `editor.config.fontNames`:

 ```js
 const E = window.wangEditor